ohasis/cse15l-lab-reports/Lab Report 1.md

 For example, you might consider these:

+`pwd`: print working directory, which indicates the path a program may use to determine the location of a specific file.

-`cd ~`: change the directory to the specified path.
+`cd ~`: change the directory where you are currently working.

-`ls -lat`: lists all files and folders in the path, which is `-lat` in this instance.
+`ls -lat`: lists all files and folders in the given path, which is `-lat` in this instance.

 `cat /home/linux/ieng6/cs15lsp23/public/hello.txt`: concatentate two files together.
-Because there is only one file mentioned in this case, the terminal will simply print out `hello.txt`.
+Because there is only one file mentioned in this command, the terminal will simply print the contents of the file `hello.txt`.

-`pwd`: print working directory, which indicates the path a program may use to determine the location of a specific file.

 The first command I tried was `ls -lat`, which returned the following: